Let the gift wrapping begin!

 Using a sewing machine is a fun unique way to seal the top of a gift bag.
 You can use a variety of stitches and colors of thread to give the look of your choice.

-- Place the gift inside bag and fold the top over several times.
-You can cut off some of the bag if it is too tall.
+- Place the gift inside the bag and fold the top over several times.
+You can cut off some of the bags if it is too tall.

 - Take it to the sewing machine and sew across the top.
 Get creative and play around with different types of stitches and colors.

 - Embellish the bag with a bow, sprig of greenery, bell, or whatever you fancy.

 5- Mini Rosemary Wreath

 I absolutely LOVE rosemary.
 Rosemary is awesome to cook with, craft with, and just enjoy the look in the garden.
 I am lucky enough to have a place on the South side of my house where it thrives and doesn’t freeze in the winter.
 We go out even during the winter to clip off some sprigs for a recipe or crafting.